-Flow: This branch accesses the settings for the proportional (flow) input.
+Flow Input: This branch accesses the settings for the proportional (flow) input.

-- Flow Units: Select desired units (MGD, GPM, GPD, LPM, MLD, %, M3/H). - Flow Decimal Position: Select desired decimal position. - Flow Full Scale: Enter the proportional input full scale.
-This setting should be what a 20 mA proportional input (AI1) signal represents. - Flow Low Alarm: Enter low flow alarm trip point (if desired). - Flow Threshold: This setting allows the user to set a value (above zero) to be treated as zero for the proportional input (AI1) signal.
-In proportional (Flow Pacing) control, this would mean the output signal (PO1) would remain at zero (4mA) until the proportional input reached this value. - Flow Filter Time: This is an adjustable span of time over which the input signal will be continually averaged.
-It is recommended to be set to at least 5 seconds.
+- Dosage (Gain): This value will adjust the ratio of chemical feed to the PV1 water flow.
+It is effectively a multiplication factor that is applied to the calculated chemical feed rate. - Units: Select desired units (MGD, GPM, GPD, LPM, MLD, %, M/H). - Dec Posn: Select desired decimal position. - Full Scale: Enter the proportional input full scale.
+This setting should be what a 20 mA proportional input (AI1) signal represents. - Low Alarm: Enter low flow alarm trip point (if desired). - Threshold: This setting allows the user to set a value (above zero) to be treated as zero for the proportional input (AI1) signal.
+In proportional (Flow Pacing) control, this would mean the output signal (PO#) would remain at zero (4mA) until the proportional input reached this value. - Flow Stop: This value is only used in Compound Loop Control (CLC) to prevent PO# adjustment based on the Set Point when PV1 water flow has stopped.
+The user can enter a PV1 water flow value below which the PO# output will go to and remain at 4mA until the PV1 water flow returns to a value greater than the entered Flow Stop value. - Flow Min CLC: This value is only used in Compound Loop Control (CLC).
+When the PV1 water flow falls below this value the residual/ORP will be ignored and the PID calculations will be based only on the PV1 water flow rate (i.e. the unit switches to a Flow Pacing control method). - Filter Time: This is an adjustable span of time over which the PV1 input signal will be continually averaged.
+It is recommended that it be set to 5-10 seconds.